- State of North Carolina executive order requiring face coverings in more settings

 - Visitors to the Gastonia Police Department and Fire Stations are to use a call button next to the front door.

-Executive orders by the governor of North Carolina temporarily halted disconnection of utility service for nonpayment from March 31 through July 30.
+Executive orders by the governor of North Carolina temporarily stopped the disconnection of utility service for nonpayment from March 31 through July 30.
 However, customers are still required to pay for the water, sewer service and electricity they used during this time.
 The City of Gastonia and Two Rivers Utilities resumed normal collections procedures on past-due residential accounts on July 30, 2020.

 - Most City-sponsored public events are canceled or postponed until further notice.
 An updated list of events is on the City's Facebook page.